What Gen Z's Coolest Editors, Stylists, and Creatives Are Giving (and Getting) This Holiday Season

 Stephanie Mazuera is a New York based, Miami-born fine jeweler celebrated for her meticulous craftsmanship and intimate approach to bespoke design.
 Specializing in custom engagement rings and one-of-a-kind wearable pieces of art, Mazuera blends old-world techniques with a modern, sculptural sensibility.

-Scent is so personal and unique to a person so it can understandably feel hard like a hard thing to gift.
-I typically wear the same scent everyday.
-My favorite for the last few years is Orphéon by Diptyque, it’s sophisticated, clean, and feels very unisex.
-I’m in need of a refill so this is at the top of my wishlist this year!
+Scent is so personal and unique to a person, so it can understandably feel like a hard thing to gift.
+I typically wear the same scent every day.
+My favorite for the last few years is Orphéon by Diptyque.
+It's sophisticated, clean, and feels very unisex.
+I'm in need of a refill, so this is at the top of my wish list this year!

-I am really excited to gift a mix of handmade gifts and gifts that my friends won’t expect.
-I think the key to gifting is to really listen to your friend’s passions and hobbies and pick a gift that could be useful or just touch their inner child’s heart (whether it’s handmade or bought).
-I’m excited to hopefully receive vintage anything and stationary knick knacks for my journal’s ecosystem.
-Also, it’s so fun to conceptualize my gift wrapping aesthetic for the year.
+I am really excited to gift a mix of handmade items and gifts that my friends won't expect.
+I think the key to gifting is to really listen to your friends' passions and hobbies and pick a gift that could be useful or just touch their inner child's heart, whether it's handmade or bought.
+I'm excited to hopefully receive vintage anything and stationery knickknacks for my journal's ecosystem.
+Also, it's so fun to conceptualize my gift-wrapping aesthetic for the year.
 It really makes me feel like Kris Jenner.

-I’m not the best sleeper I’ll admit.
-I don’t think I ever actually hit my rem cycle but in 2026 I want to prioritize a better night routine for the winter, and what better way to do it, by waking up like a princess?
-The tassels?
-Are you kidding me?
+I'm not the best sleeper I'll admit.
+I don't think I ever actually hit my REM cycle, but in 2026, I want to prioritize a better night routine for the winter.
+What better way to do it [than] waking up like a princess?
+The tassels—are you kidding me?
 Chic!

 Ana Escalante

-While I’m no stranger to the occasional splurge, I’ve learned to curb impulse gifting—whether for others or for myself—by letting items sit on the list for a while.
-If something still feels meaningful weeks or months later, that’s when I know it’s worth buying.
-It’s my personal system of accountability, a way to stay thoughtful about both spending and my generation’s tendency toward overconsumption.
+While I'm no stranger to the occasional splurge, I've learned to curb impulse gifting, whether for others or myself, by letting items sit on the list for a while.
+If something still feels meaningful weeks or months later, that's when I know it's worth buying.
+It's my personal system of accountability, a way to stay thoughtful about both spending and my generation's tendency toward overconsumption.
 In the end, it helps me give gifts that feel intentional, memorable, and genuinely wanted.

 My sleep schedule is horrifically bad.
-So bad that my friends, Oura ring, and primary care doctor tell me I need to, in air-quotes, get my life together.
-Although it's a process of baby steps, I've been able to minimize the appearance of my deep-set dark circles by freezing under-eye patches and wearing them for an hour or two while doing errands around my house.
-Unfortunately, most of them have been single-use, so this season, I'm asking for reusable under-eye patches that are much more environmentally friendly that I can keep in my skincare drawer and in my travel pouches.
+It's so bad that my friends, Oura Ring, and primary care doctor tell me I need to "get my life together."
+Although it's a process of baby steps, I've been able to minimize the appearance of my deep-set dark circles by freezing under-eye patches and wearing them for an hour or two while doing chores around my house.
+Unfortunately, most of them have been single-use, so this season, I'm asking for reusable under-eye patches that are much more environmentally friendly that I can keep in my skincare drawer and travel pouches.

-I just got engaged earlier this year and, since then I've become fascinated with collecting heirloom fine jewelry pieces that will compliment my wedding day wardrobe and serve as beautiful reminders of this time in my life I can one day pass down to my children.
-I'm eyeing a true investment piece, this weighty tennis lab-grown tennis bracelet.
-I already have a very dainty tennis bracelet I wear every day in silver, but this gold-set piece comes at a much higher carat-weight and lower cost-per-wear than the one I was gifted years ago so, in my eyes, it's cause for some girl math-levels of buying.
+I got engaged earlier this year, and since then, I've become fascinated with collecting heirloom jewelry pieces that will complement my wedding-day wardrobe and serve as beautiful reminders of this time in my life.
+I'm eyeing a true investment piece I can one day pass down to my children: this weighty lab-grown tennis bracelet.
+I already have a very dainty tennis bracelet I wear every day in silver, but this gold-set piece comes at a much higher carat weight and lower cost per wear than the one I was gifted years ago, so in my eyes, it's cause for some girl math.

-Over the last year, I've dived into hair care (mainly, how to preserve my thinning hair due to hormones and stress).
-After doing a lengthy deep-dive into the best boar-brtisle hair brushes, I've decided the It-girl brush I'd like to invest in is the French brand, La Bonne Brosse.
-I'm not a big colors girl, but ever since the brand released this black version just in time for the holidays, it's calling my name.
+Over the last year, I've dived into haircare, mainly how to preserve my thinning hair due to hormones and stress.
+After doing a lengthy deep dive into the best boar-bristle hairbrushes, I've decided the It-girl brush I'd like to invest in is from the French brand La Bonne Brosse.
+I'm not a big color girl, but the brand released this black version just in time for the holidays, and it's calling my name.

-If changing my aesthetics were as easy as changing my phone cases, I'd do it in a heartbeat.
-For me, it's about the simple joys in life, and amassing tons of my silly little cool girl phone cases is one of the smaller ways I can feel like changing my outfit or my mood.
-I've loved everything from Wildflower Cases since I first discovered the brand when I was in high school, but their latest polka-dot collection is really doing it for me.
+If changing my aesthetic was as easy as changing my phone case, I'd do it in a heartbeat.
+For me, it's about the simple joys in life, and amassing tons of silly little phone cases is one of the ways I can feel like changing my outfit or my mood.
+I've loved everything from Wildflower Cases since I first discovered the brand when I was in high school, but its latest polka-dot collection is really doing it for me.

 Shop More Gen Z Gifts